PulipatiPranav/AI-trading-agent/README.md

 ## Milestone 2: Understanding Reinforcement Learning (RL)

-In this milestone, I explored the core concept that powers my trading agent: **Reinforcement Learning (RL)**.
+In this milestone, I explored the core concept that powers our trading agent: **Reinforcement Learning (RL)**.

 ### Key Concepts
  **Agent**       - The AI model (our trading bot) that makes decisions